Central Region

 Washington

-Our purpose is a relentless pursuit of every child’s potential.
+Mission: Our purpose is a relentless pursuit of every child’s potential.
 Our mission is to revolutionize developmental and psychological service provision through accessibility, value, effectiveness and efficiency, innovation, and empowerment.

 UnityPoint Health is an integrated health system providing care throughout Iowa, western Illinois, and southern Wisconsin in not-for-profit hospitals, clinics, and home health settings.
 Blank Children’s Hospital is an entity of UnityPoint Health.
 Blank Children’s Hospital has the distinction of being the only civilian hospital built during World War II.
 At that time, Iowa had the highest rate of polio among children of any state, but was one of only a few states that did not have a children’s hospital to care for them.
 The A.H. and Anna Blank family built the original hospital in 1944, in honor of their son Raymond who died at a young age, to address the health care needs of Iowa’s ill and injured children – and that legacy has continued for 80 years and counting.

-The intern will receive training from our Psychology team on gold standard autism measures (e.g., ADOS-2, CARS-2), cognitive assessments (e.g., Wechsler batteries), behavioral and socioemotional assessments (e.g., BASC-3), and adaptive assessments and interviews (e.g., ABAS-3, Vineland-3), as well as have opportunities to work with our two wonderful psychometrists.
+The intern will receive training from our Psychology team on gold standard autism measures (e.g., ADOS-2, CARS-2), cognitive assessments (e.g., Wechsler batteries), behavioral and socioemotional assessments (e.g., BASC-3), and adaptive assessments and interviews (e.g., ABAS-3, Vineland-3), as well as have opportunities to work with psychometrists.
 The intern will receive training and supervision in case conceptualization, interview/preliminary assessment, and report writing.
 They will also receive training in interpersonal skills related to working with families and children with developmental disabilities and providing diagnostic feedback to families (e.g., communicating results, supporting families throughout the diagnostic process, reviewing recommendations).
 The intern will have the opportunity to work in an interdisciplinary clinic with our developmental-behavioral providers (board-certified developmental-behavioral pediatricians and nurse practitioners).

 Our center is growing every year.
 We plan to pilot intensive outpatient services for the assessment and treatment of severe challenging behavior in children with ASD and I/DD.
 The interested intern can gain experience in conducting experimental functional analyses, function-based treatments, complex behavior management, and parent training/generalization.
 Interns with interest in this area can gain supervision for both psychology licensure and board certification as a behavior analyst (BCBA).